A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Problem Formulation

 \begin{definition} \normalfont An \ac{OSBG}, is a 7-tuple containing the following components: \begin{itemize} \item $S:$ The finite state space. \item $A:$ The finite set of possible actions for each agent\footnote{$A$ is assumed to be shared between agents for simplicity.
-This can be extended to cases where agents' action spaces are different by assuming that $A$ is the union of all agents' individual action spaces.}. \item $\Theta:$ The finite set of types that can be assumed by teammates. \item $N:$ The finite set of possible agents, $N = \{1,2,...,n\}$. \item $\gamma:$ The discount rate. \end{itemize} Before defining the remaining components of an OSBG, we first introduce notations regarding the agent type assignment and action selection under variable number of agents.
+This can be extended to cases where agents' action spaces are different by assuming that $A$ is the union of all agents' individual action spaces.}. \item $\Theta:$ The finite set of types that can be assumed by teammates. \item $N:$ The finite set of possible agents, $N = \{1,2,...,n\}$. \item $\gamma:$ The discount rate. \end{itemize} Before defining the remaining components of an OSBG, we first introduce notations regarding the agent type assignment and action selection under a variable number of agents.
 Note that a valid action selection and type assignment only allows an agent to be associated with a single type and action.
-Assuming $\mathcal{P}$, $a^{i}$, and $\theta^{i}$ denote the power set, action selected by agent $i$, and type assigned to agent $i$, respectively, \begin{itemize} \item $\boldsymbol{A_{N}} = \{a|a\in\mathcal{P}(N \times A), \forall{(i,a^{i}),(j,a^{j})} \in a: i=j \Rightarrow a^{i}=a^{j}\}$ denotes the \textit{joint agent-action space}, which is the set of all possible joint action selections under variable number of agents.
-The predicates that defines the membership of $a$ to $\boldsymbol{A_{N}}$ ensure that each agent can only select a single action in a valid joint action selection.
-Its elements, $a\in \boldsymbol{A_{N}}$, are referred as \textit{joint agent-actions}. \item $\boldsymbol{\Theta_{N}}=\{\theta|\theta\in\mathcal{P}(N \times \Theta), \forall{(i,\theta^{i}),(j,\theta^{j})}\in\theta: i=j\Rightarrow\theta^{i}=\theta^{j}\}$ is the \textit{joint agent-type space}, which denotes the set of all possible assignments of types under variable number of agents.
+Assuming $\mathcal{P}(S)$, $a^{i}$, and $\theta^{i}$ denote the power set of set $S$, action selected by agent $i$, and type assigned to agent $i$, respectively, we define notations for valid agent type and action assignments as follows: \begin{itemize} \item $\boldsymbol{A_{N}} = \{a|a\in\mathcal{P}(N \times A), \forall{(i,a^{i}),(j,a^{j})} \in a: i=j \Rightarrow a^{i}=a^{j}\}$ denotes the \textit{joint agent-action space}, which is the set of all possible joint action selections under a variable number of agents.
+The predicates that define the membership of $a$ to $\boldsymbol{A_{N}}$ ensure that each agent can only select a single action in a valid joint action selection.
+Its elements, $a\in \boldsymbol{A_{N}}$, are referred as \textit{joint agent-actions}. \item $\boldsymbol{\Theta_{N}}=\{\theta|\theta\in\mathcal{P}(N \times \Theta), \forall{(i,\theta^{i}),(j,\theta^{j})}\in\theta: i=j\Rightarrow\theta^{i}=\theta^{j}\}$ is the \textit{joint agent-type space}, which denotes the set of all possible assignments of types under a variable number of agents.
 Similar to $\boldsymbol{A_{N}}$, the predicates in the membership conditions of $\boldsymbol{\Theta_{N}}$ ensures that each agent can only be assigned a single type.
 Its elements, $\theta \in \boldsymbol{\Theta_{N}}$, are then referred to as the \emph{joint agent-type}.
+Each type $\theta^{i}$ in the joint agent-type $\theta$ represents a set of information or action selection mechanisms underlying a different existing agent's behaviour.
 Note that during action selection, teammates' types are unknown to the learner, since we do not assume knowledge over teammates' types in ad hoc teamwork. \end{itemize} With the defined notation of $\boldsymbol{A_{N}}$ and $\boldsymbol{\Theta_{N}}$ and with $\Delta(X)$ denoting the set of all probability distributions over a random variable $X$, the remaining components of an OSBG are defined as follows: \begin{itemize} \item $R:S\times \boldsymbol{A_{N}} \mapsto \mathbb{R}$, which is the reward function that determines the rewards received by the learner, given the actions of all agents in the environment. \item $P: S \times \boldsymbol{\Theta_{N}} \times \boldsymbol{A_{N}} \mapsto \Delta(S \times \boldsymbol{\Theta_{N}})$, which is the transition function which determines the next state and joint agent-types encountered by the learner, given the current state, joint agent-types and joint agent-actions. \end{itemize}